Hello World!

 A Jekyll theme is a set of HTML and CSS files that determine the appearance of a website, like fonts, colors, shading, and page layouts.
 A Jekyll theme can be adapted to create websites with the same appearance as the theme.

 I wanted to choose a visually attractive theme, but with additional features, like a sidebar containing icons and text, with links to my website pages and to other websites.
-I chose to adapt the Jekyll-Architect theme by Pietro Menna, and the Beautiful-Jekyll theme by Dean Attali.
-Here you can find more: Jekyll themes.
+I chose to adapt the

 I also added Disqus comments to my blog posts.